wagyu298/CoreDataContextManager/README.md

 ## Usage

-Modify your AppDelegate like this.
+Add CDMCoreDataContextManager to your AppDelegate class and initialize it in `[application:didFinishLaunchingWithOptions:]` method.
 If you already enabled CoreData with Xcode default templates, remove entire code before using CoreDataContextManager.

 ```
+@import CoreDataContextManager;

 @interface AppDelegate : UIResponder <UIApplicationDelegate>

 @property (nonnull, strong, nonatomic) UIWindow *window;